Last Updated: March 2026

 Italy’s elective residence visa (visto per residenza elettiva) is for those who want to live in Italy without working — funded by pensions, investments, or other passive income.

 Duration: Initial 1-year visa, renewable.
-Path to permanent residence after 5 years, citizenship after 10 years (or 4 years for EU citizens).
+Path to permanent residence after 5 years, citizenship after 10 years.

-Why retirees love it: It’s Italy — the food, the culture, the history, the lifestyle.
+Why retirees love it: The food, the culture, the history.
 Affordable regions exist outside the tourist hotspots (Puglia, Abruzzo, Calabria, Sicily).
-Italy also has a flat-tax option for new residents that can be attractive for retirees with foreign income.
+Italy also has a flat-tax option for new residents with foreign income.

 Comparison Table